connexcs/docs/docs/customer/did.md

 + **Transcoding**: Enter the number of channels allowed for transcoding.
 This is a limited option.
 The best use case is for customers in low-bandwidth areas that want to use G.729.
 If you don't have enough transcoding capacity, calls might start failing.

++ **Flags**: Enable this option if you want to remove STIR/SHAKEN information from an inbound call before forwarding it to the destination.

 + **RTP Codec**: This fields allows you to have more specific control over the Codecs you choose for your system.
 After the selection you can assign various **Permissions** to the Codecs you select.

     + **Types of Permissions include**: